ZainabZaman/EnglishLanguageTutorChatbot/README.md

 Replace YOUR_OPENAI_API_KEY in the code with your actual OpenAI API key.

 ## Usage
+The English Language Tutor provides the following funationalities
 - Provide user input through audio.
 - The system evaluates pronunciation, completeness, fluency, and pitch.
 - Engage in contextual chatbot conversations.
 - Chatbot recognizes and responds to user names.
 - The system identifies mispronounced words and provides feedback.

-To interact with the language tutoring chatbot set your selected role in the `option` variable and your innput in the `user_input_audio` variable and run the following command
+To interact with the language tutoring chatbot through audio files set your selected role in the `option` variable and your innput in the `user_input_audio` variable and run the following command
 ```python
 python english_tutor_chatbot_while_git.py
 ```